-Ref No: C2 No: C2 Risk: The economy of the District is adversely impacted Risk Owner: I Risk Owner: Head of Economic Prosperity Portfolio: Economic Development & Planning

-- Increase in numbers of resident unemployed and economically inactive - Business failures and associated job losses - Reduced growth and prosperity for local residents - Decline of town centres / impact on major redevelopment proposals - NNDR / Council Tax Income does not grow

-- Supporting Recovery Economic work stream - Promoting Prosperity

-Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - RED Residual/Net Risk Score (i.e. with controls) Likelihood: 4 Impact: 5 Total Score: 20 - RED

-- Economic Prosperity Strategy - Economic Recovery Plan - Cannock Town Centre Development Prospectus - The Local Plan Review to identify future development opportunities - Proactive work with GBSLEP/SSLEP/West Midlands Combined Authority - Business Relationships work/promoting the District via the Economic Development function
+Ref No: C2 Risk: The economy of the District is advers sely impacted Risk Owner: Head of Economic Prosperity Portfolio: Economic Development & Planning Consequences of Risk: Increase in numbers of resident unemployed and ed Business failures and associated job losses Reduced growth and prosperity for local residents Decline of town centres / impact on major redevelop NNDR / Council Tax Income does not grow Links To Priorities: Supporting Recovery - Economic work stream Promoting Prosperity Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - Red Residual/Net Risk Score (i.e. with controls) Likelihood: 4 Impact: 5 Total Score: 20 - Red Controls in Place Economic Prosperity Strategy Economic Recovery Plan Cannock Town Centre Development Prospectus The Local Plan Review to identify future development Proactive work with GBSLEP/SSLEP/West Midlands Business Relationships work/promoting the District work s Combined Authority ment function

-Actions Planned Timescale/ Person Responsible Progress/Comments Local implementation of national support measures: business rates holidays, Retail & Hospitality Grants, Small Business Grants, Head of Finance / Head of Economic Prosperity Significant progress has been made in distributing business support grants.
+Actions Planned Timescale/ Person Responsible Progress/Comments Business support Local implementation of national support measures: business rates holidays, Retail & Hospitality Grants, Small Business Grants, Discretionary Grants.
+Head of Finance / Head of Economic Prosperity Significant progress has been made in distributing business support grants.
 Over 1,700 businesses have been paid grant with over £20m of funding allocated.
 Unused monies to be returned to MHCLG.
-Discretionary Grants.
 Discretionary Fund closed at the end of August 2020.
 Chancellor announced on 5 th November an additional package of financial support for businesses including extension of Coronavirus Job Retention Scheme (Furlough) and further business support grants to assist businesses directly affected by the pandemic and lockdown restrictions.
 Council will again be responsible for administration and distribution of these funds.
 Encourage new inward investment and local business growth working in partnership with LEPs, Growth Hubs and County Council.
 Head of Economic Prosperity Cabinet approved in September 2020 an application for Discretionary Business Rate Relief to support expansion of local company Super Smart Services Ltd - potentially creating c325 new jobs.
 Produce an Economic Recovery Plan Head of Economic Prosperity Terms of reference for Economic Recovery work stream has been agreed by the Recovery Overview Board.
 Refresh the Economic Prosperity Strategy to take account of changing economic environment Head of Economic Prosperity Impact of economic recession is currently being monitored by the Economic Recovery subgroup.
 Economic Prosperity Strategy refresh will set out the Council's plan to tackle the increase in unemployment and create a pipeline of new job opportunities.
 Work has started on the refresh but timescale for completion has been put back until early 2021 due to 2 nd wave of COVID-19 and increasing economic uncertainty.